PlayFab/MpsSamples/UnrealThirdPersonMP/README.md

 ## How to use the packaged server and client

 Now that you have a packaged game server, you can also package your game client.
-Open your Unreal Engine Editor and go to

-To get the game client using the Unreal Editor, click on File -> Package Project -> Build Target -> [game name] and then go to File -> Package Project -> Windows (64-bit), and choose what folder you want this file to be saved to.
+Open your Unreal Engine Editor and go to File -> Package Project -> Build Target -> [game name] and then go to File -> Package Project -> Windows (64-bit), and choose what folder you want this file to be saved to.

 ![showing the way to set the build target to the project and package the game client](images/PackageGame.png)

 The packaged game client will be in a folder called "WindowsNoEditor".

 ### Testing Locally using LocalMultiplayerAgent